Know OUR CHARACTER

 Troop 221 was first chartered in 1973 to Hughston Elementary School in Plano.
 The troop moved to Bowman Middle School for approximately 2 years, then to West Plano Presbyterian Church in February 1982.
 In August 1995, the Troop moved to St. Paul Lutheran Church and then to Pitman Creek Church of Christ in September 1996.
 In July of 2014, the church was sold, so the Troop moved to Custer Road United Methodist Church.
-In 2020, the Troop was re-charted by the Plano Early Lions Club and continues to meet a Custer Road.
+In 2020, the Troop was re-charted by the Plano Early Lions Club and in 2022 moved to our current location at My Possibilities.

 Principles of Scouting

 At Troop 221, character starts with the core principles of the Scouting program.

 On my honor, I will do my best to do my duty to God and my country and to obey the Scout Law;

 To help other people at all times;

 To keep myself physically strong, mentally awake and morally straight.

 TRUSTWORTHY.
 Tell the truth and keep promises.
 People can depend on you.

 LOYAL.
 Show that you care about your family, friends, Scout leaders, school, and country.